S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-concern">Concern</dt>
-<dd>An assumption that cannot (for now at least) be backed up by reasoning or enough evidence to prove its relevance or validity to those who are considering it.</dd>
+<dd>An assumption that cannot (for now at least) be backed up by reasoning or enough evidence to qualify as an objection to those who are considering it.</dd>

 <dt id="entry-consent">Consent (principle)</dt>
-<dd><strong>Raise, seek out and resolve objections to decisions and actions,</strong> so that you can reduce the potential for undesirable consequences and discover worthwhile ways to improve.</dd>
+<dd><strong>Raise, seek out and resolve objections to proposals, existing agreements and activity</strong>, to reduce the potential for decisions leading to undesirable consequences and to discover worthwhile ways to improve.</dd>

 <dt id="entry-constituent">Constituent</dt>